kovaltsov/AsyncComTCP/README.md

 Receive and send realized on threads.

-You can test widh com0com project. http://com0com.sourceforge.net/
+You can test with com0com project. http://com0com.sourceforge.net/

 Create two Virtual Port Pair(check usePorts Class for all ports)